simioni/nest-pret/README.md

 ## TODO Milestones

-- Add user concent forms with versioned policies
+- Add user consent forms with versioned policies
 - Add option for log-in using social media accounts
 - Add option for delayed email verification (right now it is either required or OFF)
 - Add test coverage